 Recently, I had a new patient visit my office with a presenting problem of migraine headaches.
 If you have never had one, you are lucky.
-They consist of debilitating head pain and other symptoms including nausea, vomiting, and sensitivity to sounds and light.
+Migraine symptoms consist of debilitating head pain and other signs including nausea, vomiting, and sensitivity to sounds and light.
 In extreme cases, one can feel weakness on one side of the body that can last minutes to days.
+Some people never get head pain; rather they have problems with vision such as an aura around everything, stomach pain, or some other unexplained phenomenon.
 An article in the Sunday NY Times provides a bit of a first person account of migraines.
 Natural migraine treatment requires us to know the cause.
 I have identified at least 9 different causes of migraines.
-In this article, I want to explore those different causes and how to possibly find a cure for migraines.
+Likely there are more than the nine.
+Let’s explore the causes of the migraines and possible treatments such as LENS Neurofeedback.

 Before we jump into the categories of migraines, I just want to give a brief overview of the scope of the problem.
 Migraines are common in the United States.
 Estimates vary between 10-20% of the population suffer from this condition.
 It costs consumers approximately $12.7 billion a year in medical costs.
 Another $12 billion is lost in missed workdays.
 People with migraines make less money than people who don’t.
 Not only that, people who get migraines are at a greater risk of heart attack and possibly stroke.